iter8-tools/iter8/mkdocs/docs/getting-started/install.md

 kubectl wait --for=condition=Ready pods --all -n iter8-system
 ```

+## Pinning the Iter8 version
+Iter8 release history is available [here](https://github.com/iter8-tools/iter8/releases).
+To pin the version of Iter8 during the installation, select any Iter8 version >= v0.5.13 and change the `TAG` above.

+For example, to install version `v0.5.14` of Iter8, use `export TAG=v0.5.14` in the above commands.

+## RBAC rules
+As part of Iter8 installation, the following RBAC rules are also installed in your cluster.
 ??? info "Default RBAC Rules"
     | Resource | Permissions | Scope |
     | ----- | ---- | ----------- |